Step Down Program

 Each Client receives:

-- Three individual sessions per week with the primary therapist.
+- Two individual sessions per week with the primary therapist.

 - A weekly session with his or her nutritionist, who eats meals with clients.